-Amblyopia treatment is offered by Ophthalmic Partners for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Amblyopia treatment is offered by Ophthalmic Partners for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Amblyopia, also known as “lazy eye,” is a condition that affects children.
 Amblyopia can begin at any time between birth and seven years of age.
 The condition results in only one eye being used for vision.
 Most children with the condition do not realize that they are only using one eye.

-Amblyopia begins when a child has stronger vision in one eye.
+Amblyopia begins when a child has a stronger vision in one eye.
 Over time, the brain uses only the strong eye, and the weaker eye degrades further.
-Certain underlying conditions cause amblyopia, including strabismus, nearsightedness, farsightedness and cataracts.
+Certain underlying conditions cause amblyopia, including strabismus, nearsightedness, farsightedness, and cataracts.

 Typically, children with a family medical history of amblyopia.
 Children who are born prematurely or with a low birth weight are also at risk for amblyopia.